-- i.
+- C. Motions to Dismiss.
+When a motion to dismiss is filed, the non-moving party must, within fourteen (14) days of receipt of the motion, notify the Court and its adversary in writing whether (i) it intends to file an amended pleading and when it shall do so, or (ii) it will rely on the pleading being attacked.
+This Rule does not alter the time to file a response provided by the Federal and Local Rules.
+If the plaintiff amends its pleading, any pending motion to dismiss is rendered moot, but the moving party may renew and refile its motion to dismiss based on the amended pleading. - D. Motions for Summary Judgment.
 Except in pro se cases, the moving party shall provide all other parties with an electronic copy, in Word format, of the moving party's Statement of Material Facts Pursuant to Local Civil Rule 56.1.
 The opposing party must reproduce each entry in the moving party's Rule 56.1 Statement, and set out its response directly beneath it.
-If the opposing party wishes to file its own, additional statements of material fact, it shall begin numbering each entry where the moving party left off. - ii.
-Except in pro se cases, the parties shall provide the Court with an electronic, textsearchable courtesy copy of any hearing or deposition transcripton which the parties rely, if such a copy is available, unless doing so would be unduly burdensome.
-Parties should provide these materials on a CD only, not on a DVD or memory stick and not by email. - E. Letter Motions.
+If the opposing party wishes to file its own, additional statements of material fact, it shall begin numbering each entry where the moving party left off. - E. Letter Motions.
 Letter-motions filed via ECF must comply with the S.D.N.Y.
 Local Rules and the S.D.N.Y.
 "Electronic Case Filing Rules and Instructions."
 In particular, all requests for adjournments, extensions and pre-motion conferences with respect to discovery disputes should be filed as letter-motions. - F. Default Judgments.
 A plaintiff seeking a default judgment must proceed by way of a motion pursuant to the procedure set forth in Attachment A. - G. Oral Argument on Motions.
 Parties may request oral argument at the time they file their moving, opposing or reply papers.
 They may do so by filing on ECF a letter specifically requesting oral argument.
 The Court will determine whether argument will be heard and, if so, will advise counsel of the argument date.